-By taking a closer look at feathers representing the evolutionary transition from dinosaurs to modern birds, Yale researchers demonstrate a better understand of how feathers facilitate flight in modern birds.
+By taking a closer look at feathers representing the evolutionary transition from dinosaurs to modern birds, Yale researchers demonstrate a better understanding of how feathers facilitate flight in modern birds.

 The asymmetrical flight feathers of their wings are among the most distinctive features of living birds.
 But how are these feathers actually constructed, and when did they first appear in evolutionary history?